-In So Much Water So Close to Home by Raymond Carver we have the theme of doubt, despondency, disconnection, conflict, identity and isolation.
-Taken from his What We Talk About When We Talk About Love the story is narrated in the first person by a woman called Claire and it begins with Claire sitting at home with her husband Stuart who is eating his dinner.
-What is interesting about the opening scene is the fact that there is some distance between Claire and Stuart (as if they do not know each other)).
-This is emphasised by the fact that Claire is staring at Stuart.
-This is important as Claire is in essence revaluating not only her marriage to Stuart but Stuart himself (who he is, his identity).
-There is a sense that Claire either no longer recognises the man she is married to or that she is no longer able to hide from what she already knew about Stuart (the fact he is insensitive and cold).
+In So Much Water So Close to Home by Raymond Carver we have the theme of doubt, disconnection, conflict, identity and isolation.
+Taken from his What We Talk About When We Talk About Love collection the story is narrated in the first person by a woman called Claire and it begins with Claire sitting at home with her husband Stuart who is eating his dinner.
+What is interesting about the opening scene is the fact that there is some distance between Claire and Stuart (as if they do not know each other).
+This is emphasized by the fact that Claire is staring at Stuart.
+This is important as Claire is in essence re-evaluating not only her marriage to Stuart but Stuart himself (who he is, his identity).
+There is a sense that Claire either no longer recognises the man she is married to or that she is no longer able to hide from what she already knows about Stuart (the fact he is insensitive and cold).
 There is a disconnection between the two of them.
-This is further highlighted when Stuart’s mother calls.
+This is further highlighted when the phone rings.
 Stuart tells Claire not to answer the phone.

 The idea of isolation as a theme within the story is explored by way of the lack of communication between Claire and Stuart.
 While they are driving through town in Stuart’s car, on their way to the beach, neither is speaking to each other.
 Also after they leave the beach, Claire realizes there is nothing she can say (communicate) to Stuart that won’t get him riled, again there is the idea that Claire is not only alone (or isolated) but she is disconnected from Stuart.
 The symbolism of Stuart ‘looking into the rear-view mirror’ when they are driving home is also important as it suggests that Stuart longs to return to the way things were between him and Claire.
 However Claire is starting to question, not only her marriage to Stuart but her own identity.